Army of One (The Sopranos): Synopsis

 Jackie Jr. is forced into hiding at a Boonton housing project after his failed robbery at Eugene's poker game.
 He calls Tony, pleading for help; Tony rebuffs him.
 Tony again expresses his confidence to Ralphie that, as captain, he knows what to do, but he must decide in a "timely fashion".
 When Jackie leaves the apartment for a walk, he is shot in the back of the head by Vito.
 It is said that he was killed by drug dealers.

 At Jackie's visitation, Meadow cries uncontrollably when she sees him in his casket.
 Tony and Carmela are embarrassed when Rosalie notes the low attendance rate; the funeral has coincided with Super Bowl Sunday, a busy betting time.
 At the funeral, Silvio and Christopher are arrested for illegal gambling.
 During the reception at Rosalie's, Meadow and Kelli, Rosalie's daughter, argue bitterly about who killed Jackie.
 Despite the presence of a third person who is not a member of an organized-crime family, Kelli says emphatically that he was killed by an Italian.
 Loyal to her family, Meadow claims it was by a black drug-dealer.

 At the wake at Nuovo Vesuvio, Silvio and Chris enter, having quickly made bail.
 Ralphie has begun to distance himself from Rosalie; he and Janice ostentatiously embrace.
 Junior, no longer under house arrest, sings the Italian love song "Core 'ngrato", moving some of the men to tears.
-Meadow, drunk, throws pieces of bread at Junior while he is singing, then quickly leaves when she sees that her father has noticed.
-He confronts her in the street; she tearfully denounces the funeral proceedings as "bullshit" and runs away.
-Tony returns and puts his arms round A.J. and Carmela as they listen to Junior sing.
+After getting drunk, Meadow throws pieces of bread at Junior while he is singing, then quickly leaves when her father notices.
+Tony confronts her in the street; she tearfully denounces the funeral proceedings as "bullshit" and runs away.
+Tony returns to the funeral and puts his arms round A.J. and Carmela as they listen to Junior sing.